 She went through the symptoms of PCOS and it checked every box on what my issues were.
 Even ones I didn’t think were issues.
 We still did all the tests to confirm I did have PCOS Polycystic ovarian syndrome but also did a biopsy to make sure I didn’t have endometriosis.
 That is a whole other issue in itself.
 Thank the heaven above I didn’t have that, because I didn’t realize I wanted kids.
 Till the option that my body might not be able to come into the equation.
 I started to tear up at the thought.

 Mike was with me through the whole process, it has been a journey one I am still fighting.
 The Doctor gave me a medication to help me have my periods and I am happy when I get my period every month now.
 With the guidance of my doctor, we are on the path for me to have kids.
 I always make the joke to Mike like”Lord let me have one that’s all I ask is one child of my own after than do what you will”.
 LOL

 What are we doing now that we know

 For the first 2 years, Our main focus was to get my periods regular which they are with the help of the Provera.
 So now we are focusing on losing some weight even though it is hard to do when you have PCOS Polycystic ovarian syndrome, not impossible but hard.
 I am down 10lbs and still going.
 Once the weight it down then we will work on getting pregnant. which I am fine with.
 I need to work on being a better version of myself.
 Looking back now I was falling into the footsteps of my mother.

 She died young and I don’t want that.
 She was 64, I am a little over half of her age.
 I want to live a long happy life with my future kids, step-kids, and husband.
 I have so much I want to do in this life and I need to change all the things I grew up seeing my mother do.

-Also, let me know if you have PCOS Polycystic ovary syndrome and what do you do to help with the symptoms?
+Follow me on Instagram to follow along in my journey and let me know if you have PCOS Polycystic ovarian syndrome and what do you do to help with the symptoms?